 Ya see, if there’s any part of you that doesn’t feel worthy of who you desire to be, it will rear it’s ugly head and laugh it’s ass off looking at your underwear drawer.
 There, I said it.

 Feeling fab starts with a desire and manifests in your behavior to look as fab as you feel.

-Who is your version of fabulous?
+So who is your version of fabulous?

 We’ve all got our version of fabulous, how we envision her will be unique to each of us, but one thing’s for damn sure, whatever our version of fabulous, she doesn’t walk around in old underwear or answer the door in shabby pajamas.
 Nope.

-So, ladies, it’s time for a little introspection:
+Ladies, it’s time for a little introspection:

 Who do you wanna be and do you have any underwear, pajamas, house clothes, or street clothes that she wouldn’t be caught dead in?

 Well, there ya go.
 It’s time for a closet edit.
 My next posts will show you how to get started with finding your personal style.
 But first, repeat after me: